-Α. Lab (Ratii Classroom Dynamics ng: 1 2 3 4 5 • Encourages student participation by inviting questions, allowing students to problem- solve, or encourage feedback during lab class session. • Listens attentively and gives explanations to students with clarity and a non- threatening manner. • Verbal expressions and physical demeanor set a tone for lab classroom environment that promotes the learning process. • Demonstrates awareness and/or sensitivity to cultural, ethnic, and gender differences in communication with class members.

-- Presents a positive, professional image. - Communicates effectively orally and in writing. - Demonstrates effective lab classroom management skills.
+A. Lab Rati Classroom Dynamics ng: 1 2 3 4 5 • Encourages student participation by inviting questions, allowing students to problem-solve, or encourage feedback during lab class session. • Listens attentively and gives explanations to students with clarity and a non-threatening manner. • Verbal expressions and physical demeanor set a tone for lab classroom environment that promotes the learning process. • Demonstrates awareness and/or sensitivity to cultural, ethnic, and gender differences in communication with class members. • Presents a positive, professional image. • Communicates effectively orally and in writing. • Demonstrates effective lab classroom management skills.

-B. Teaching Strategies and Techniques Rating:

-- Provides a safe environment for student participation that is conducive to the learning process. - Information presented is accurate and appropriate to the situation. - Balances presentation/demonstration with opportunities for hands-on practice. - Presents content or uses a format organized in a logical sequence. - Encourages students' exploration and utilization of lab resources. - Appropriately utilizes board, overheads, or other instructional aids to enhance presentation/demonstration. - Distributes handouts or instructional materials that are appropriate to content being presented. - Shows enthusiasm for the subject matter to encourage active student participation in learning.
+Teac ching Strategies and Techniques Ra nting: 1 2 3 4 5 • Provides a safe environment for student participation that is conducive to the leaprocess. rning • Information presented is accurate and appropriate to the situation. [ • Balances presentation/demonstration with opportunities for hands-on practice. [ • Presents content or uses a format organized in a logical sequence. [ • Encourages students' exploration and utilization of lab resources. [ • Appropriately utilizes board, overheads, or other instructional aids to enhance [ presentation/demonstration. • Distributes handouts or instructional materials that are appropriate to content be ing presented. • Shows enthusiasm for the subject matter to encourage active student participation on in learning. l Com ments: